rodrigoddc/ETL-pure-python/README.md

 # An ETL in a single pure python script

+## Motivated by a job chalenge.

-Single Pure Python script, service oriented, to make a request to https://www.jodidata.org/_resources/files/downloads/gas-data/jodi_gas_csv_beta.zip download, unzip, extract, parse csv, normalize dataset and retrieve data
+This is a Pure Python single script, service oriented, to make a request to https://www.jodidata.org/_resources/files/downloads/gas-data/jodi_gas_csv_beta.zip download, unzip, extract, parse csv, normalize dataset and retrieve data

-### Steps:
+### Flow:
-1. Downloaded resource from the URL `https://www.jodidata.org/_resources/files/downloads/gas-data/jodi_gas_csv_beta.zip` as input;
+1. Download resource from the URL `https://www.jodidata.org/_resources/files/downloads/gas-data/jodi_gas_csv_beta.zip` as input;
-2. Unziped and parsed csv to list of csv.DictReader;
+2. Unzip and parse csv to list of csv.DictReader;
-3. Normalized data sorting and aggregating by zone as Key, time period formated to ISO 8061, and the others fields as dicts;
+3. Normalize data as time series, sorting and aggregating by zone as Key, time period formated to ISO 8061, and the others fields;
-4. Parsed as json;
+4. Parse as json;
+5. Results:

-4. Resulting from this:
+The data will be transformed from this:

 ```
 [{'REF_AREA': 'ZA', 'TIME_PERIOD': '2018-08', 'ENERGY_PRODUCT': 'NATGAS', 'FLOW_BREAKDOWN': 'TOTIMPSB', 'UNIT_MEASURE': 'M3', 'OBS_VALUE': '355', 'ASSESSMENT_CODE': '1'},